singnet/dev-portal/docs/ai-consumers/mpe.md

 It is understood that the payment channel is on the Blockchain.
 So, in order to prevent direct updating on the Blockchain regularly, the payment channel state is maintained in the storage.

-Daemon maintains the channel state off chain as block operations involve gas cost and are slow between parties without imposing any delay by the blockchain block formation times and compromising on transactional security.
+Daemon maintains the channel state off chain as block operations involve gas cost and are slow between parties without imposing any delay by the Blockchain block formation times and compromising on transactional security.

 Let us consider the simple unidirectional payment channel, the main logic is as follows: